-A History of Care and Academic Support for Children
+A History of Care and Support for Children

-The TCIS Boarding Care Program has more than 60 years of history caring for families.
+The TCIS Boarding Care Program has more than 65 years of history caring for children.
 Parents can rest assured that we understand the importance of “home” in the lives of young people.
 Students have come to us from all parts of the world and have found a loving home away from home.

 Connection Between School and Dorm

 The principles that drive TCIS as a school are the ones that shape our boarding culture.
 A holistic ethos that builds healthy, responsible, and balanced children is foundational.
-A spectrum of support helps meet the academic, physical, social, emotional, and spiritual needs of each student.
-Full- and part-time dorm staff are teacher-certified and have experience working with adolescents.
+A spectrum of support helps meet the academic needs of each student, as well as their physical, social, emotional, and spiritual needs.
+Full and part-time dorm staff are teacher-certified and have experience working with adolescents.

 As a boarding community, we strive to promote: